 Advanced Slurm

-This lesson expands on the principles of Slurm job configuration and parallelization introduced in the first Slurm lesson.
-It also introduces Conda, a popular software package and virtual environment management tool available on Talapas that can be used to configure virtual environments for batch scripts or interactive jobs.
+This lesson expands on the principles of Slurm job configuration and parallelization from the first Slurm lesson.
+It introduces Slurm job dependencies, pipeline management techniques, and environment management and sharing with Conda.

 Lesson Setup